DiegoRadigues/Embedded-security-project/README.md

 ---

 ## 6 — Vulnerability identification and evidence
-**Vulnerability:** The device accepts password attempts over an unprotected serial interface and leaks the salt and hash when a correct password is given.
+**Vulnerability:** The device accepts password attempts over an unprotected UART interface and leaks the salt and hash when a correct password is given.
 The firmware binary contains many readable strings.
-Using this information an attacker can build a wordlist and try the candidates on serial until one succeeds.
+Using this information an attacker can build a wordlist and try the candidates until one succeeds.

 **Evidence (from my logs and commands):**
 - I extracted strings from the firmware: